cloudfoundry-attic/bosh-sample-release/README.md

 Once you have enumerated your jobs and pacakges, the next step is to start building packages.

-#### generate the package skeleton
+#### generate the package skeletons

-First, run the BOSH command to create the package skeleton:
+First, run the BOSH command to create the package skeletons

+e.g. apache2

     $ cd bosh-sample-release
     $ bosh generate package apache2